Maycon Douglas

-Maycon Douglas Oliveira Silva (born 27 August 1996), known as Maycon Douglas or simply Maycon, is a Brazilian footballer who plays as a forward for Retrô.
+Maycon Douglas Oliveira Silva (born 27 August 1996), known as Maycon Douglas or simply Maycon, is a Brazilian footballer who plays as a forward for Juventus-SP.

 Club career

-Born in Nova Friburgo, Rio de Janeiro, Maycon made his senior debut with Friburguense on 28 October 2015, starting in a 0–1 Copa Rio home loss against Angra dos Reis.
+Born in Rio Bonito, Rio de Janeiro, Maycon made his senior debut with Friburguense on 28 October 2015, starting in a 0–1 Copa Rio home loss against Angra dos Reis.
 The following 1 March, he was loaned to Cruzeiro's under-20 squad for the remainder of the year.

 On 18 January 2017, Maycon signed a four-year deal with Tombense.
 After failing to establish himself as a starter, he served loans at Almirante Barroso and ASA before returning to Friburguense on 21 June 2019, also in a temporary deal.

 Maycon featured regularly for Tombense during the 2020 campaign, and joined ABC on loan on 11 February 2021.
 On 23 April, he moved to Série A side Bahia on loan until December.

+Maycon made his top tier debut on 29 May 2021, playing 16 minutes in a 3–0 home win over Santos.
+He scored his first goal in the category on 27 June, but in a 3–2 away loss to Palmeiras, but was not bought by the club and moved to CRB on 25 December.

+In the following two seasons, Maycon served loans at ABC, Brusque and São Bernardo.
+On 12 November 2024, he was announced at Retrô for the upcoming season.

+On 1 December 2025, Juventus-SP announced the signing of Maycon.